bnerDY/fPorgramming-repo/README.md

-### sparkDashboard
+### fProgramming-repo
 - - -
-repository for spark dashboard using python
+repository for functional programming using scala or python.